Part I

 Each turn adds capacity.
 Patterns return, and you meet them with a little more steadiness each time.
 Let your readiness cues set the pace.
 We loop back with more capacity instead of sprinting forward.

-On this path, the Dragon is not a distant myth but an inner orientation toward integration over intensity—an invitation to let grounding, consent, and embodied practice hold the fire you are waking up to.
+On this path, the Dragon is not a distant myth but an inner orientation toward integration over intensity.
+Grounding, consent, and embodied practice are how you hold the fire you are waking up to, or gently thaw the places that learned to go cold.

 The Dragon stirs, fire flickering on the horizon.